Quote of the Day

 a temporary organization searching for a repeatable and scalable business model.

 This search for a business model often involves people with strong opinions who want to influence the direction of the company.
 These folks frequently try to form alliances within the organization – just like Survivor.
-This is often a stressful time.
+There also seems to be a pattern in the startup industry, when it involves accounts and finance, to outsource online services like bookkeeping.
+The aforementioned is often a stressful time.

 - End: ER